Shopify/ui-extensions/packages/argo-checkout/documentation/extension-points.md

 The current extension points are available for Checkout:

-- [`Checkout::PostPurchase::Inquiry` and `Checkout::PostPurchase::Render`](../src/extension-points/api/post-purchase), used to build post-purchase interstitials for cross sell applications.
+- [`Checkout::PostPurchase::ShouldRender` and `Checkout::PostPurchase::Render`](../src/extension-points/api/post-purchase), used to build post-purchase interstitials for cross sell applications.